• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-This Chocolate and Raspberry Brownie however is perfectly balanced.
-The sharpness of the rahipere tio (frozen raspberries) cuts through the richness of the chocolate and brings a delightful balance.
-The final result is a gently sweet, rich and fudgy brownie with fresh pops of rahipere (raspberries).
-Te reka hoki - so delicious!
+This Chocolate and Raspberry Brownie is perfectly balanced.
+The tartness of the rahipere tio (frozen raspberries) cuts through the richness of the chocolate, creating a beautifully fudgy brownie with bursts of fresh rahipere (raspberries) throughout.
+The result is gently sweet, rich, and deeply chocolatey.
+Te reka hoki — so delicious!

 Three pieces of chocolate and raspberry brownie are piled on top of each other revealing the raspberry and chocolate inside.

-I have had such wonderful feedback on this recipe and that makes me so happy.
-This keke (cake) has just enough sweetness from the huka (sugar), richness from the tiakarete (chocolate) and sharpness from the rahipere (raspberries) to create a party in the mouth.
-Feel like baking something a little extra today?
-Take a look at my Chocolate Raspberry Brownie with Marshmallow because it is divine.
+I have received such wonderful feedback on this brownie, and it makes me so happy.
+This keke (cake) has the perfect balance of sweetness from the huka (sugar), richness from the tiakarete (chocolate), and tartness from the rahipere (raspberries), creating a true party in the mouth. 🎉

 More baking inspiration: